 Lhong 1919 – This museum exhibits the history of early Chinese merchants and their families within the walls of a renovated Courtyard mansion.
 With the original structures, buildings and styles, it is a unique bit of history along the Chao Phraya River.

 Airplane Graveyard – This abandoned airplane lot still remains relatively quiet but a great place to spend an afternoon.
+This is a unique place to visit in Bangkok and makes for some great Instagram shots in Bangkok, but aim for a weekday morning if you want to avoid sharing the space with anyone.
 Be careful where you step as you explore the shells of old jets.

 Khlong tour – Hire a boat or join a tour and head off around the Khlong’s of Bangkok.
 This is a more touristy activity but you can still escape the crowds as those longtail boats don’t hold too many people and you can hire a private boat too.